LIKE AN ARTS OR MUSIC FESTIVAL - BUT SCIENCE

 If you’d like to see the programs from our previous festivals, please click on a link below:

-Join us at the MSF, where you’ll find out what we know: Maine scientists and engineers are among the best in the country and the world, and that science is everywhere!
+Join us at the MSF and listen to the Maine Science Podcast.
+You’ll find out what we know: Maine scientists and engineers are among the best in the country and the world, and that science is everywhere!

 ** The only current exception is our headliner; we are working to keep virtually every MSF event free, and will only charge for those events that come with significant costs.
 If you are interested in helping, please consider becoming a sponsor or donating.